 Firstly, the involved companies agree to execute a Memorandum of Understanding (MOU) or Letter of Intent for a merger or acquisition.
 The confidentiality and binding terms would be specified on the MOU.
 Such process would then be followed by an acquiring or involved company conducting due diligence in order for the proponents to know the financial, legal and assets status among others of the other involved company.
 As mentioned in the earlier section, there can be items that may be uncovered by due diligence which can be used effectively during the negotiation process.

 When negotiations are done and the issues already settled, the business entities would then have to prepare the Sales and Purchase Agreements along with other pertinent documents as these would be signed and stamped with the official company seal.
 Afterwards, these would be validated as prescribed by the Civil and Commercial Code of the Kingdom.

 A brief description of the company merger process

 The merging companies would each invite their respective shareholders (through mail notice or a public announcement on a local newspaper) for a meeting and the possibly pass a special resolution for a merger.
 The resolution is considered to have satisfied the prescription set by law if ¾ of the total shares of those present favor an amalgamation of the two companies.

 The special resolutions passed by each company should then be registered within 14 days after which their resolved to merge should also be published on a local newspaper.
 Both business entities should then inform the respective shareholders of the impending merger through registered mail.
 An opposition for the planned corporate move should be made known within 60 days after sending the notice as a shareholder’s meeting of both companies shall occur after the prescription period.
 Once the resolution for merger is approved by a combined shareholder’s meeting, the newly formed company may be registered within 14 days.

-For legal help in starting the company merger process or company acquisition process, please visit Siam Legal’s Merger and Acquisition page.
+For legal help in starting the company merger process or company acquisition process, please visit Law Firm in Thailand’s Merger and Acquisition page.